OneUIProject/OneUI-Design-Library/README.md

     android:layout_height="wrap_content"
     app:seslSeekBarMode="expand" />
 ```
-:warning: You might need to set a vertical margin, in case the seekbar thumb is cut of.

 If you don't want the expanding seekbar, you can use the default seekbar instead , as the style will also apply on this one.

 #### Methods